Things to do in Santorini Greece

 KTEL is the bus company that manages the bus network, and it’s clean and efficient.
 The main bus routes in Santorini run frequent, usually a couple times an hour, and offer inexpensive transfer from point A to B. Ticket prices range from $2-3, and night buses are slightly more.
 There is absolutely no need to rent a car on Santorini.

 Like many, I was keen to get ‘that shot.’
 You know, the one with the blue-domed churches.
 Well, here it is.
 The bright lime-water whitewash sears your retinas as you squint to take it all in.
 Everything is so bright against the contrast of blue.

-If you want to be sure to get the best photos on the island, take the Santorini Photo Tour.
-You have 5 hours to tour the island and capture the most amazing images.
+If you want to be sure to see the magnificent views from sea, take the Santorini Volcanic Island Cruise.
+You have 8 hours of sightseeing, hiking, swimming in hot springs, and capturing the most amazing images.

 Oia’s permanent population is 1,550 and increases substantially in the summer.
 It’s a chic, expensive village, and a visit for cruise ship passengers.
 It gets really busy and feels like a duty-free stop.
 Don’t get me wrong, it’s beautiful.
 Book in the off season so you can enjoy it more to yourself.

 I stayed at another boutique hotel at the Aisling Micro Hotel!
 There are two floors with a large living area, a spacious writing desk with an Ipad and cell phone, and a sea view Jacuzzi!

 I have a terrace on the main floor, and upstairs is the bedroom and an even larger terrace!
 I’m in the center of the action.